myphysicslab/myphysicslab/src/docs/Building.md

 string in the current locale.

-## Language Independent Strings
+## Language Independent Names

-For scripting purposes it is often necessary to have a language independent string, so that a script can work regardless of the current locale.
-A language independent string is **derived from the English version** of the string by running it through the function [Util.toName()](myphysicslab.lab.util.Util.html#Util.toName) which turns the name into all caps and replaces spaces and dashes with underscores.
+For scripting purposes it is often necessary to have a language independent name, so that a script can work regardless of the current locale.
+A language independent name is **derived from the English version** of the name by running it through the function [Util.toName()](myphysicslab.lab.util.Util.html#Util.toName) which turns the name into all caps and replaces spaces and dashes with underscores.
 For